 No doubt San Francisco City Hall is one of the most beautiful places to get married at.
 If you are planning a City Hall wedding and need an experienced photographer, we have four packages tailored just for that.

-CEREMONY PACKAGE – This package was created for couples who prefer to keep it simple.
+CEREMONY PACKAGE – This package designed for couples who prefer to keep things simple.
 It includes coverage of your wedding ceremony during which we will capture the couple and the wedding participants.
-It will also include a total of five formal or posed bridal or group portraits.
-All high resolution files taken during the actual ceremony as well as the five high resolution formal or posed files will be available for download.
+All high-resolution files that were taken during the actual ceremony as well as the five high resolution formal or posed files will be available for download.

-TWO HOURS PACKAGE - This is our most popular package and it is very similar to our One Hour Package above.
+TWO HOURS PACKAGE - This package is very similar to our One Hour Package.
 The added hour helps to take a full advantage of all four levels of San Francisco City Hall.
-It is created for those who appreciate the potential of San Francisco City Hall architecture as a backdrop for your wedding.
-Alternatively, we can visit another location.
+It was created for those who are "crazy" about San Francisco City Hall's architecture and backgrounds.
+Alternatively, we can visit another location within this longer time frame.
 All files will be available for download.

-FOUR HOURS PACKAGE - This option was created for couples who would like photos of the bridal preparations, the first look, and possibly the reception.
-This package offers greater flexibility than the One Hour and Two Hour Packages.
-Extra time can be added to this package.
+FOUR HOURS PACKAGE - This option was created for couples who would like to get the photos of the bridal preparations, the first look, the Ceremony, additional location (ex: beach, park) and the reception.
+This package offers greater flexibility than previous packages.
 As with the One Hour or Two Hours Packages, all files will be available for download.

 • We recommend getting your marriage license on a different day then your actual ceremony day, if possible.
 Sometimes it might take 20-30 minutes or more before you get a chance to sign it.
 Especially on Fridays.
 Additionally, there are some commissioners (judges) that may not be the best choice for everyone.
 If photography is on your priority list, please contact us prior to making a reservation with City Hall to make sure we are available and to learn more about best timing.